This post may contain affiliate links. Please read our disclosure policy.

 - Slice the chicken, garnish, and serve.
 Slice the chicken into thin strips and serve it directly over the pasta or divided among serving bowls.
 Garnish with fresh chopped parsley, additional Parmesan, a splash of lemon juice, and black pepper, if dresired.

-- Chicken: This recipe uses boneless, skinless chicken breasts.
-If you prefer dark meat, you can swap breast meat for boneless, skinless chicken thighs.
+- Chicken: Swap breast meat for boneless, skinless chicken thighs.
 Optional additions include, crispy bacon or pancetta, Italian sausage, or salmon.

 - Herbs & Seasoning: For a different flavor profile, try seasoning the chicken with onion or garlic powder (about a 1/2 teaspoon of each), Homemade Cajun Seasoning (about 1-2 teaspoons), or homemade ranch seasoning (about 1-2 teaspoons).

-- All-Purpose Flour: The flour cooks together with butter to make a Roux, a flavorful thickening agent.
-If you prefer a thinner sauce, omit the flour.
+- All-Purpose Flour: If you prefer a thinner sauce, omit the flour.
 The sauce will thicken naturally after the pasta is added.
-This is because cooked pasta is super starchy and acts as a natural thickener.

 - Parmigiano Reggiano: Use Pecorino Romano for a strong, salty kick.
 Add a little goat cheese or feta just before serving for a fun, tangy finish.